hongjundu/mqtt-message-hub/README.md

 ## Notice

-This project is only for demonstration purpose
+This project is only for demonstration purpose, verified on ubuntu64

 ## Usage